 What is an eVisa?

-BRPs (Biometric Residence Permits) are currently only being issued with a validity date until 31 December 2024, even if your course and student visa continue after this date.
+BRPs (Biometric Residence Permits) were only being issued with a validity date until 31 December 2024, even if your course and student visa continue after this date.

 This is because the UKVI is replacing physical documents with an online record of your immigration status.
 This is known as an eVisa.
 An eVisa is an online record of your immigration status and the conditions of your student visa in the UK.

-Do I need to take any actions before the expiry date of my BRP?
+Do I need to take any actions after the expiry date of my BRP?

-If you have a BRP that expires on 31 December 2024, then you must create a UKVI account before the expiry date of your BRP, so that you can get an E-Visa.
+If you have a BRP that expires on 31 December 2024, then you must create a UKVI account as soon as possible, so that you can get an eVisa.

-You should continue to carry your BRP with you when you travel outside the UK until it expires.
+You should continue to carry your expired BRP with you when you travel outside the UK.

 How do I get an eVisa and a UKVI account?

-You will need to create a UKVI account to be able to access your eVisa.
+You will need to create a UKVI account to be able to access your eVisa – instructions on how to do this can be found here.

 What will I need to create a UKVI account?